 Yes.
 As written, this recipe serves four.
 If you’d like to double the recipe for a crowd, use two sheet pans positioned in the middle and lower third of your oven.
 Switch their positions halfway through roasting, after you flip the vegetables.

 Yes… sort of?
 Baby carrots are, well, baby-sized.
 They’re small and they’re going to roast much more quickly than thick-cut carrots.
 Plus, they’re pricier by the pound.

-But if you’d prefer to use baby carrots, add them to the sheet pan after the potatoes have cooked for 20 minutes and roast baby carrots with the potatoes for 20 minutes more (for a total of 40 minutes for the potatoes).
+But if you’d prefer to use baby carrots, add them to the sheet pan after the potatoes have cooked for 20 minutes; then, roast the baby carrots with the potatoes for 20 minutes more (for a total of 40 minutes for the potatoes).